-We at the College share a common belief that every individual should be able to work and study in an environment free from discrimination, harassment or intimidation based on race, color, religion, gender, gender identity, age, national origin, mental or physical disability, marital status, medical condition, veteran status, sexual orientation, citizenship, or any other characteristic protected under federal or state law or local ordinance.
+We at the College share a common belief that every individual should be able to work and study in an environment free from discrimination, harassment or intimidation based on race, creed, color, national origin, gender, gender identity, sex, sexual orientation, marital status, pregnancy, religion, age, disability, political opinions or affiliations, genetic information, veteran or military status as protected under the Vietnam Era Veterans' Readjustment Assistance Act, and any other protected category under federal or state law or local ordinance.

 Discrimination and harassment are in direct conflict with the mission of the College.
 It exposes the College and the individuals involved to liability under the law.
-Accordingly, the College prohibits any physical, written, or spoken conduct that violates the prohibitions on harassment set forth in the policy.
+Accordingly, the College prohibits any physical, written, or spoken conduct that violates the prohibitions on discrimination set forth in the policy.